rwoldford/eikosograms/README.md

 # eikosograms
-Eikosograms: the picture of probability as an R package
+Eikosograms: the picture of probability as the R package "eikos"